 Regular volunteers are needed to assist us in the office to undertake administration and policy work.
 Office hours are 9.30am to 3.30pm Monday to Friday and our office is located in Melbourne’s CBD.
 To apply, email email@example.com

-The CSMC Board is made up of volunteers, all of whom are Ordinary Members and are or have been a single mother.
+The CSMC Board is made up of volunteers, all of whom are or have been a single mother.

-All Board members must have a strong alignment with feminist principles, a commitment to gender equality and passion for achieving a fair and equitable future for single mothers and their children.
+Our Board contribute a range of skills including organisational governance, law, financial management, policy and advocacy, fundraising and an understanding of the context in which single mothers live.
+All Board members have a strong alignment with feminist principles, a commitment to gender equality and passion for achieving a fair and equitable future for single mothers and their children.

 A CSMC Action Group was started in 2006 as a way for CSMC members to be involved in lobbying work on issues about which they felt passionate.
 Today, Action Groups are formed around specific issues and work in ways that suit interested members, which may be meetings, a Facebook group, or via email and telephone meetings.
 Experienced volunteers or staff work with the groups.